 The Group has minimal exposure to foreign currency risks as transactions are mainly denominated in the respective functional currencies of the Group entities.
-The currencies in which these transactions primarily denominated are the EUR and USD.
+The currencies in which these transactions are primarily denominated are the Euro and United States Dollar.
 The changes in the exchange rates at the reporting date would not significantly affect profit or loss and equity.